-City of Melbourne research has shown that a significant number of people living within cycling distance of the CBD can ride bikes to work but choose not to - much like the "interested but concerned" group.
+City of Melbourne research has shown that many people living within cycling distance of the CBD can ride to work but choose not to - like the "interested but concerned" group.

 They are generally not confident that the existing infrastructure is safe.
 Many own or have access to a bicycle.
 The majority (77 %) consider themselves to be cautious riders, preferring offroad low-stress routes, and are willing to take a longer route to get to their destination.
 Only 8 per cent consider themselves to be confident riders.